mikexliu/stack/README.md

 Date: Tue, 29 Sep 2015 05:43:26 GMT
 ```

+##How
+When `Stack` is created, it scans the every abstract class that is annotated with `@Path`.If found, it will attempt to
+find an implementing class.
+If none is found or more than one is found, an error is thrown.
+Once a `resource` and a `container`
+class are found, they are wired together automatically and hosted via `jetty`.

 ##Restrictions
-* The resource's package must be separate from the container's package.
+* The `resource` package must be separate from the `container` package.
 * The container must have a constructor with zero arguments.
 This means to use `@Inject`, fields must be at least package private.
-* The api.prefix in the properties must match all @Path prefix.
-Example: if api.prefix=api, then all @Path must begin with "/api/"
+* The api.prefix in the properties must match all `@Path` prefix.
+Example: if `api.prefix=api`, then all `@Path` must begin with `/api/`.

 ##Example
 `git clone https://github.com/mikexliu/stack.git`